 Which Is Better, Vacation Rentals or Hotels?

-Vacations aren’t a one-sized-fits-all affair, which is one of the reasons that vacation rentals are becoming so popular with travelers.
+Vacations aren’t a one-size-fits-all affair, which is one of the reasons that vacation rentals are becoming so popular with travelers.
 Need more space to accommodate a large group or want an in-suite kitchen?
 That’s a lot easier to find when renting a private apartment than in a hotel room.

 Given the pros and cons of each type of accommodation, frequent traveler and travel writer Kate Gilbert says she likes to switch it up depending on how long she’ll be in any one spot.